ARTICLE I – NAME

 B. The Executive Committee sitting in the interim between business meetings.
 The Executive Committee shall have the powers possessed by the Society itself, to execute policy determined by the Board of Directors to disperse the funds of the Society and to adopt such rules and regulations for the conduct of its business as shall be deemed advisable.

-C. Special meeting may be called by the President or Board of Directors.
+C. Special meetings may be called by the President or Board of Directors.

 Section 2.
 Board of Directors